phelanjo/fermy/README.md

 In the Linux command line, type: sudo apt-get install ruby-full

-Mac OS (Reccommended that you use Linux, but):
+Mac OS (Recommended that you use Linux, but):
 Here is a helpful site for installing ruby not on Linux https://rubyinstaller.org/